microsoft/fluentui/packages/office-ui-fabric-react/src/components/Dialog/docs/DialogDos.md

-- Use Dialogs for quick, actionable interactions, such as making a choice or needing the user to provide information.
+- Do use Dialogs for quick, actionable interactions, such as making a choice or needing the user to provide information.
-- When possible, try a non-blocking Dialog before resorting to a blocking Dialog.
+- Do use when possible, non-blocking Dialog before resorting to a blocking Dialog.
-- Only include information needed to help users make a decision.
+- Do include information needed to help users make a decision.
-- Button text should reflect the actions available to the user (e.g. save, delete).
+- Do reflect avaible actions for the button text. (e.g. save, delete)
-- Validate that the user's entries are acceptable before closing the Dialog.
-Show an inline validation error near the field they must correct.
+- Do validate that the user's entries are acceptable before the Dialog is closed.
+An inline validation error should be shown near the field they need to correct.